UWTSD Home - Study With Us - Undergraduate Courses - Musical Theatre (BA)

-Musical Theatre (BA)
+Musical Theatre (Full-time) (BA Hons)

 Our Musical Theatre degree is a two-year intensive programme which offers practical training that will equip participants in the ‘triple-threat’ disciplines of acting, singing and dancing.
-By working with industry professionals, Oue degree in Musical Theatre will offer you an industry-relevant, focused course of study.
+By working with industry professionals, Our degree in Musical Theatre will offer you an industry-relevant, focused course of study.
 The course teachers are committed to developing creative, independent, thinking artists; artists relevant to the industry.

 Whilst studying Musical Theatre students will be given a sound and practical understanding of the workings of the musical theatre industry.
 Thus developing student’s understanding of transferable skills from within the training to the wider world so maximising their employability potential.